aws-samples/ec2-lamp-server/README.md

 ### Using apache plugin

-- From terminal, run the below command and read instructions carefully.
+- From terminal, run the below command and follow instructions.
   ```
   sudo certbot --apache
   ```

 ### Using nginx plugin

-- From terminal, run the below command and read instructions carefully.
+- From terminal, run the below command and follow instructions.
   ```
   sudo certbot --nginx
   ```